twilio-professional-services/flex-project-template/README.md

 npm ci
 ```
 5. follow the prompt and provide your auth token
-6. Run the serverless functions and plugin locally by running
+6. Run the serverless functions and plugin locally by running (for Flex UI v1.x)
 ```bash
 npm run start:local:v1
 ```
-or
+or (for Flex UI v2.x)
 ```bash
 npm run start:local:v2
 ```